 A much better way to cultivate healthy eating habits is to spend more time eating meals, not less.
-Eating with friends and family is not only a valuable way to spend time together, it can help you to stay healthy, and look and feel younger.
+Dining with friends and family is not only a valuable way to spend time together, it can help you to stay healthy, and look and feel younger.

 1. Eating together releases positive emotions